aiidateam/acwf-verification-scripts/README.md

 These scripts are a template (based on Quantum ESPRESSO) that can be adapted relatively simply for any other code.

+- `0-preliminary-do-not-run`: ignore this folder - these are helper scripts to create the import the structures from CIF into AiiDA nodes and create initial AiiDA archive file.
+The scripts will be run only once by one of us.

 - `1-preliminary`: scripts to import the group with the initial structures, and to create a subgroup containing only the nodes you actually want to run.

 - `2-submit`: scripts to submit (in batches) the common EOS workflows for all systems